-A writer, a thinker, and an artist, Matthew Haas comes from a diverse academic background culminating in a label collectively known as "Computer Science".
-Fighting the endless battle against misunderstanding and disinformation, he works tirelessly to inform the world of the boundless potential as seen through the lens of Computer Science.
-This field, contrary to popular belief, is predominantly about philosophy, art, creativity, and expression.
-It is not about learning how to use/repair/operate a "PC".
-Haas invites you to journey with him on a semester of intellectual discovery, wrought with expectation-shattering realizations, contemplating the many degrees of laziness to maximize productivity, and learning in ways that exercise parts of the brain infrequently noticed.
+A writer, a thinker, and an artist, Matthew comes from a diverse academic background culminating in a label collectively known as "Computer Science".
+Fighting the endless battle against misunderstanding and disinformation, he works tirelessly to inform the world of the boundless potential as seen through the lens of this intriguing discipline.
+Computer Science, contrary to popular belief, is predominantly about philosophy, art, creativity, and expression- what he likes to call "the fine art of thinking".
+It is not about learning how to use/repair/operate a "PC" nor memorize menu options in a particular versions of software.
+Matthew invites you to journey with him on a semester of intellectual discovery, wrought with expectation-shattering realizations, contemplating the many degrees of laziness to maximize productivity, and learning in ways that exercise parts of the brain infrequently utilized.

-"I was drawn to CCC on the premise that, as only a 2 year community college, expectations are low.
-Students are not expected to indulge in undergraduate research, or do notable and significant things (especially as compared to 4 year and Ivy League schools).
-It is due to this expectation that students thrive, and strive to do the exact opposite, redefining what it means to learn and experience knowledge.
+"I was drawn to CCC on the premise that, as only a 2 year community college, expectations are low- Students are not expected to indulge in undergraduate research, nor do notable and significant things (especially as compared to 4 year and Ivy League schools).
+It is due to this expectation that I feel emboldened to help students thrive, and strive to do the exact opposite, redefining what it means to learn and experience knowledge.

-I believe that through philosophic and creative expression, immersion in the language arts, and developing a passion for reading and playing; learning easily transcends the boundaries of any class meeting, course, or degree.
-And through the perspective of Computer Science, people can develop a new passion for life where they really do not live in a world of separate, disconnected disciplines and structures, but instead a continuous fabric of pattern, algorithm, and possibility.
+I believe that through philosophic and creative expression, immersion in the language arts, and developing a passion for reading/writing and playing, learning easily transcends the boundaries of any class meeting, course, or degree.
+And through the perspective of Computer Science, people can develop a new passion for life where they really do not live in a world of separate, disconnected disciplines and structures, but instead a continuous fabric of patterns, algorithms, and possibilities.
 I believe that Computer Science isn't merely "a" discipline; it is the very thread that sews everything together.
 When people see the world as one, everything becomes a little bit more cozy and exciting.
-I seek to draw out this perspective in the curious passerby, in whatever class and whatever topic he may be involved in.
+I seek to draw out this perspective in the curious passerby, in whatever class and whatever topic he or she may be involved in."

-Haas is also involved in some esoteric brain and lifestyle hacking endeavors such as cursive handwriting, mirror scripting, upside down writing, memory mnemonics, polyphasic sleep, brainwave entrainment, and alternative health modalities to discover new approaches for improving student learning and creative expression.
+Matthew is also involved in some esoteric brain and lifestyle hacking endeavors such as: cursive/mirror/upside down handwriting (with either hand), ambidextrous skills development, memory mnemonics, mental math, polyphasic sleep, brainwave entrainment, and alternative health modalities to discover new approaches for improving student learning and creative expression.